MileHacker Logo

 Accessible Destinations

-• Sharjah Aquarium, Sharjah Museum of Islamic Civilization, most major malls, and Al Noor Island (with some limitations) are generally accessible.
+• Sharjah Aquarium, Sharjah Museum of Islamic Civilization, most major malls, and Al Noor Island (with a few limitations) are generally accessible.

 • SPT public buses are generally accessible, featuring ramps for wheelchairs.
 Taxis accommodate folding wheelchairs.

-• Pre-booking vehicles with accessibility features for transfers is advisable.
+• Pre-booking vehicles with accessibility attributes for transfers is advisable.

 Visual & Hearing Impairments